 There are also a number of other support organisations in the borough who offer this advice alongside other services.
 If you live in a council-owned home, we can help you with this.

 Check if a lender is registered.

 Credit unions are non-profit financial organisations owned and run by members.
 Membership of a credit union can help you to save and provide access to low cost loans.
-There are two credit unions operating in Wigan Borough.

-You can contact either:
+You can contact the following credit union: